suzuna08/Map-app/IMPLEMENTATION.md

 Tags in all three groups (category, area, custom) support drag-and-drop reordering via a custom Svelte action (`use:sortable` in `sortable.ts`).

 **Sortable action**: Implements drag-and-drop with both mouse and touch support.
-On touch devices, a 300ms long-press initiates drag (movement < 5px during the press cancels it).
+On touch devices, a configurable long-press initiates drag (default 400ms; the mobile tag strip on the places page uses 500ms).
 The action accepts configuration: `onReorder` callback, `itemSelector`, `idAttribute`, `longPressMs`, and `disabled`.

 **Ghost element**: During drag, a cloned element follows the cursor with `position: fixed`, `z-index: 9999`, `scale(1.06)`, and `box-shadow` for visual feedback.
 The original element gets `opacity: 0.3`.